-Some route suggestions you can explore from our base in Penkridge.
+We've got some suggestions to explore from our base in Penkridge.

-Check here as we're adding more route suggestions all the time.
+Check back here as we're adding more route suggestions all the time.

 Which route is most suitable for you depends on how long you decide to spend aboard Maddison and your level of experience.
 Also, how far you can travel is very much dependant on how busy the canals are and how many hours a day you are prepared to cruise for.

 One other thing to consider is the time of year you decide to cruise.
 Spring and autumn have much shorter daylight hours than summer time.
 As you can't cruise aboard Maddison between dusk and dawn, this impacts on the number of hours you can actually cruise per day.

 Primarily these type of routes are for shorter hire periods, say 3 to 7 nights hire.
 Typically you would cruise out to a destination for a few days, turn around and retrace your trip back to our base.

 Penkridge to Stone & Back - 3 to 4 Nights